V-Sekai-fire/aria-character-core/decisions/192-gltf-2-0-specification-implementation.md

    - Texture mapping and sampling
    - Material property animation

+## Domain Architecture Requirements

+**MANDATORY DEPENDENCIES:**

+- **MUST use ADR-181** for unified durative action specification and temporal coordination
+- **MUST use aria_gltf for execution** with KHR_interactivity extensions
+- **MUST use Nx** (https://hex.pm/packages/nx) with `{:torchx, "~> 0.9"}` for efficient tensor operations in mesh transformations

+**Frame-Accurate Mesh State Calculation Pipeline:**
+The system must support precise calculation of mesh states at any given timestamp through efficient tensor operations, enabling frame-accurate animation and transformation processing.

 ## Decision

 We will implement a comprehensive glTF 2.0 parser and data structure system as an independent Elixir application (`aria_gltf`) within the umbrella project, focusing on the specification sections most relevant to character representation and animation.